 Raw Californian rock n’ roll at its finest.
 Josh Homme formed Queens of the Stone Age shortly after his old stoner metal act Kyuss dissolved.
 Since then they’ve become one of today’s better riff-oriented rock bands, verging on quite a metally sound at times.
 Their most successful hit to date is the 2002 song No-one Knows, and most rock fans will be fairly familiar with it.
 In recent years QOTSA have toned it down a little bit, but they’re still putting out some quality music and I think it’s time they got the headlining spot.

 The band tends to spend more time at the likes of Leeds & Reading or Glastonbury, but they’ve played high up on the bill for Download before – just under Iron Maiden‘s headline slot in 2013.
-A new album is supposed to be dropping either later this year or early next year – it makes sense to give them that deserving top position.
+August 25th will see the band drop their seventh studio album, entitled Villains.
+Arena shows to follow surely indicates how ready they are to take the headline position.

 Brighton duo Royal Blood are quite the fast success story.
 The band consists only of bassist and vocalist Mike Kerr and drummer Ben Thatcher.
 That’s it, no guitarists required!
 Kerr makes use of a combination of guitar amps, bass amps and pedals to produce the sound of about three people through a single bass guitar… oh, and he sings on top of it all.
 Genius.
 The pair have only been active since 2013, but it seems that joining Arctic Monkey’s management company did them wonders.
 Their music has been featured everywhere, most notably their hits Figured You Out and Out of the Black.